Research output per year

 I have additionally taught on:

 I am Director of the Environmental Humanities Summer School.
 I am co-Events Officer and member of the steering committee for the Centre for Environmental Humanities.
-I have held roles including Study Abroad Academic Director (SAAD) for History, administrator for the Centre for Environmental Humanities (CEH), PGR Officer for the CEH and Co-convenor of the Literary and Visual Landscape seminar series.
+I have held roles including Study Abroad Academic Director (SAAD) for History, administrator for the Centre for Environmental Humanities (CEH).

 Email: [email protected]